martinwilk/nd00333-capstone/README.md

 # Capstone Project for Machine Learning Engineer on Microsoft Azure

 This is the final project of my Udacity Machine Learning Engineer nanodegree course.
 I will compare the performance of an AutoML model to an hyperparameter-optimized XGBoost classification model.
 For this comparison, I use the red and the white wine quality dataset and concatenate these datasets, so the resulting dataset contains information from red and white wines.
+The best model is a VotingEnsemble model created by AutoML.

 ## Dataset